UCLHp/QAplans/README.md

 git clone https://github.com/UCLHp/QAplans.git
 ```

 Create an environment in which the code will run (these instructions use the basic python environment builder included with most Python installs).
-Open a command terminal and type the following  (you can exclude the part in `[ ]` on the last line as you should already be in the correct directory):
+Open a command terminal and type the following  (you can exclude the parts in `[ ]` for directory paths if you are in the repo directory):

 ```console
 cd <path to github repo>/QAplans